wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/5-add-controls.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the New solution dialog with Display name, Name, Publisher, and Version filled in.](../media/solution.png)](../media/solution.png#lightbox)

-1. Open the solution you just created.
+1. Open the solution you created.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the Solutions list with the loan tracker in collaboration manager highlighted.](../media/solutions-list.png)](../media/solutions-list.png#lightbox)